TheThinkingHome/Automations/blueprints/automation/sentinel_notify.md

 ## The Daily Reminder

 Change-detection tells you when something changes.
-The daily reminder is for the opposite case: something that has not changed, but that you keep meaning to deal with; a battery you have not replaced, an entity still offline or Off by default.
+The daily reminder is for the opposite case: something that has not changed, but that you keep meaning to deal with, a battery you have not replaced, or an entity still offline.
+Off by default.

 When you enable it and set a time, then once a day at that time the companion checks whether anything is still flagged.
 If so, it re-sends the current report.
 Because it reuses the same notification tag, it refreshes the card already on your phone rather than stacking a second one, and if you had dismissed it, a fresh one appears.
 If nothing is flagged at that time, the reminder does nothing.